 Utilize clear, quantifiable metrics that are directly aligned with the overarching goals of the company.
 These metrics should be well-defined and precise, ensuring that they are not only achievable but also realistic for employees to strive towards.

 It is essential that these metrics are intricately connected to both immediate, short-term objectives and broader, long-term success strategies.
 By doing so, they provide a comprehensive framework that guides employees in understanding how their individual contributions impact the overall progress and achievements of the organization.
-This alignment ensures that every effort made by the employees is purposeful and contributes meaningfully to the company's growth and sustainability.

 Employees should be able to directly influence their variable earnings.
 Avoid vague or overly broad metrics.
 Great variable comp is: